-In this course attendees will learn how to develop and customize embedded software using FreeRTOS, the most used open source real-time operating system in the world.
+In this course, attendees will learn how to design and develop embedded software using FreeRTOS, one of the most used open-source real-time operating systems (RTOS) in the world.

 The following topics will be covered:

 - Introduction to real-time systems: types of real-time systems, foreground/background based systems, shortcomings of the super-loop technique, the real-time kernel, multitasking systems, context switches, task scheduler, scheduling policies, advantages of using an RTOS.

 - Hardware and development environment: introduction to the Freedom boards, FRDM-KL46Z development kit, development environment, MCUXpresso IDE and SDK, documentation, and references.

 - Introduction to FreeRTOS: history, FreeRTOS and Amazon FreeRTOS, market position, features, source code and coding standard, conventions, license, OpenRTOS, and SafeRTOS, porting and integrating FreeRTOS.

 - Task management: what is a task, creating and deleting tasks, event-based tasks, task states, priorities, task scheduler, preemptive and collaborative modes, tick interrupt, tick interrupt hook, delay routines, idle task, idle task hook, energy saving and tickless idle mode, co-routines.

 - Task communication: queues, reading from and writing to queues, stream buffers, message buffers, queue sets.

 - Notification mechanisms: binary semaphores, counter semaphores, managing resource access with semaphores, task notifications, event groups.

 - Interrupt management: hardware events, introduction to interrupt handling in ARM Cortex-M, implementing an interrupt service routine (ISR), top-half and bottom-half, delegating interrupt handling to tasks, data transfer techniques, interrupts used by the kernel, interrupt priority configuration.